 As of dwcc version 1.12 we can support not only Glue ETL jobs, but also Glue Data Catalog tables and columns.

 As of dwcc 1.14, you can change the amount of memory that gets allocated to a DWCC docker process.
 See our article on allocating additional memory to Docker for more information.

 As of dwcc 1.18, you can specify alternate organization permissions and upload locations when performing an automatic upload of the metadata.
 If you are a single-tenant VPC customer you will also need to add

-a --api-host api.customername where customername was your subdomain (confirm with your data.world representative on your specific subdomain if you are unsure).
+--api-host api.customername where customername is your subdomain (confirm with your data.world representative on your specific subdomain if you are unsure).

 The computer running the catalog collector should have network access to the Glue instance, and a minimum of 2G memory and a 2Ghz processor.